Cheating at Gambling

 - Using counterfeit chips or tokens

-- Conspiring with others to gain an advantage over the house – colluding/bribing a dealer
+- Conspiring with others to gain an advantage over the house.

 Is card counting illegal?

 No. But it is not tolerated.
 If a casino suspects that you are counting cards, because they are a private establishment, they have the right to kick you out.
 Make no mistake – they will not hesitate to ask you to leave.
 If a casino believes you are cheating, they have the right to detain and question you.
-If you are detained and questioned, it is more than likely that your photo will be distributed to all casinos and if caught you not be allowed in any gaming establishment.
+If you are detained and questioned, it is more than likely that your photo will be distributed to all the other casinos, and you will not be allowed in any other gaming establishments (casinos).

-These are serious offenses.
+Casino cheating is serious.
 If you are arrested for cheating, please call us immediately at 702-405-0001.
 We have helped others in the past, let us help you.
 We are available 24/7, and our consultations are always free and confidential.